Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Route two: The inner structure of the entanglement dynamics via and

-{\it {Entanglement pattern generation via quantum quench.}}---Most quench studies of MBL start from nonentangled product states with predesigned local density imbalance imprinted \cite{SchreiberBloch,BardarsonPollmannMoore,Luitz2016}.
-As entanglement is absent from the start and usually builds up transiently in a continuous fashion, this construction appears structureless in the initial preparation of entanglement, despite the recognition of subsequent logarithmic entanglement growth as a fingerprint of MBL \cite{LukinGreiner}.
+Most quantum quench studies of MBL start from the nonentangled product states with the predesigned local density imbalance imprinted \cite{SchreiberBloch,BardarsonPollmannMoore,Luitz2016}.
+As entanglement is absent from the start and usually builds up transiently in a continuous fashion, this construction appears to be structureless in the initial preparation or, more precisely, the initial generation of the entanglement.

-Curiously, can structural features of entanglement develop discontinuously from the product state at an infinitesimal lapse of time?
-Intriguingly, symmetry-resolved entanglement entropies constitute an apparatus to address this question.
-Figures~\ref{pic4} and \ref{pic5} show the entanglement growth resolved into each number sector in the numerical quantum quench experiment.
-Depending on how bosons are initially populated, $2$ distinct dynamical patterns are observed.
+Curiously, can the structural features or patterns of the entanglement evolve discontinuously from the product state at an infinitesimal lapse of time?

+Intriguingly, the symmetry-resolved entanglement entropy $S^{n}_{\textrm{vN}}$ defined in Eq.~(\ref{svnn}) constitutes an ideal apparatus to address this above question.
+Figures~\ref{pic4},~\ref{pics1} and \ref{pic5} below show collectively the entanglement growth resolved into each number sector or channel in the numerical quantum quench experiment.
+Depending on how the bosons are initially populated, two distinct dynamical patterns, one trivial corresponding to the $p$-state and the other nontrivial corresponding to the $l$-state, are observed.

-Start from $l$-state where scatter bosons are leading mobile identity, one novelty of the quench dynamics of entanglement is the discontinuous jump of $S^n_{\textrm{vN},L}$ from $0$ to $1$ at $t=0^+$ \cite{SuppMat}.
-As demonstrated by Figs.~\ref{pic4}(a),(b), for half-filled even chain with odd number of bosons and PBCs, all nontrivial $S^{n}_{\textrm{vN},L}$ jump to $1$ if $n$ is even; for those odd $n$, $S^{n}_{\textrm{vN},L}$ instead develop smoothly from $0$ up to the saturation.
-In analog to CDW with local particle imbalance among even/odd lattice sites, based on product line state, there arises a nonlocal entanglement imbalance among symmetry channels $n$ of opposite parities.
+Starting from the $l$-state where the scatter bosons are the leading mobile identity, one novelty of the quantum quench dynamics of the entanglement is the discontinuous jump of $S^n_{\textrm{vN}}$ from $0$ to $1$ at $t=0^+$.
+As demonstrated by Figs.~\ref{pic4}(a),(d) and \ref{pics1}, for the periodic even chain with the half-filled number of bosons, all the nontrivial $S^{n}_{\textrm{vN}}$ jump to $1$ if $n$ share the same parity of $N-1$.
+For the other $n$ of the opposite parity of $N-1$, $S^{n}_{\textrm{vN}}$ instead develop smoothly from $0$ up to the saturation.
+In analog to the familiar CDW order with the local particle number imbalance amongst the even and odd lattice sites, based on the product $l$-state, there arises a \lq\lq nonlocal entanglement imbalance pattern'' amongst the symmetry channels $n$ of the alternating parities, coined the \lq\lq entanglement channel wave (ECW).''
+Concretely, the lower insets of Figs.~\ref{pic4}(a),~\ref{pics1}(a)~and~\ref{pics1}(c) illustrate how these resulting $\mathbb{Z}_2$ entanglement patterns look like in a pictorial way.